AkashKumarSingh11032001/Project-Euler/README.md

 Q12 : Here once again , we don't needed any fast and furious concept ro solve this question , Please have a look on code.

+Q13 : Simply Sum each line and just print first 10 number.